foreverphoenix/the-phoenix-flavour/content/embers/module-1/lesson-3.md

 ### SKSE64 Preloader

-Before we grab the main file, let us install the preloader.
+Before we grab the main file, we should install the preloader:

 - From the [**SSE Engine Fixes**](https://www.nexusmods.com/skyrimspecialedition/mods/17230) mod page, download the **(Part 2)** main file (click the **Manual Download** button).
 - Open the downloaded archive and extract all three plugins (DLLs) into your **root folder**.